lgrahl/query-lsf-marks/README.md

 # query-lsf-marks

-Query the FH Münster LSF (also known as *qis server*) and show a desktop notification on changes to your marks.
+Query the LSF (also known as *qis server*) and show a desktop notification on changes to your marks.

 ## Prerequisites